gfanto/fzf-lsp.nvim/README.md

 - Call `:WorkspaceSymbols` to show all the symbols in the workspace
 - Call `:CodeActions` to show the list of available code actions
 - Call `:RangeCodeActions` to show the list of available code actions in the visual selection
+- Call `:Diagnostics` to show all the available diagnostic informations in the current buffer